mier48/crypton-bot/README.md

 [![Version: 2.0.0-beta](https://img.shields.io/badge/Version-2.0.0--beta-blue.svg)](./README.md)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-**Crypton Bot** es un bot de trading automatizado diseñado para operar activos de alto volumen y bajo costo en exchanges de criptomonedas.
-Combina eficiencia y simplicidad para maximizar tus operaciones.
+**Crypton Bot** is an automated trading bot designed to handle high-volume, low-cost assets on cryptocurrency exchanges.
+It combines efficiency and simplicity to maximize your trading activities.

-## 📜 Licencia
+## 📜 License

-Este proyecto está bajo la licencia [MIT](LICENSE).
+This project is under the [MIT](LICENSE) license.

 ---

-## 🤝 Contribuciones
+## 🤝 Contributions

-¡Las contribuciones son bienvenidas!
-Por favor, abre un issue o envía un pull request.
+Contributions are welcome!
+Please open an issue or submit a pull request.

 ---

-## ✨ Créditos
+## ✨ Credits

-Desarrollado por Alberto Mier.
-Si tienes dudas, contacta en [info@albertomier.com].
+Developed by Alberto Mier.
+If you have any questions, contact [info@albertomier.com].